 Tauranga Intermediate 72 all out (L Spargo 26, B Meyer 2-5, J Barker 2-7) lost to Saint Kentigern Boys’ School 73-2 after 10.4 overs (C O'Shanassy 33, L Balfour 2-21), Bert Sutcliffe Oval

 Saint Kentigern Boys’ School have made light work of Tauranga Intermediate in their opening match after comfortably chasing down 72 runs.
 St Kentigern’s bowling attack were very economical in limiting Tauranga to 72 runs, Joseph Baker (2-7) and Brendan Meyer (2-5) stood out with the ball.
 Luke Spargo topped scored for Tauranga with 26 runs and Lachlan Balfour made what would be an important 18 runs, but the rest of Tauranga’s middle order collapsed.
-St Kentigern’s openers made little work of the run total, Cody O’Shanassy (33) and Ethan Hall (22) top-scoring and chasing down the total with 10 overs to spare.
+St Kentigern’s openers made little work of the run total, Cody O’Shanassy (33) and Ethan Hall (22) top scoring and chasing the total down with 10 overs to spare.

 Balmacewen Intermediate 109-4 (H Wilson 35, M Hocquard 3-9) lost to Huntley School 113-7 off 18.3 overs (M Hocquard 81*, L Barron 3-6), Lincoln Green

 Balmacewen Intermediate have come up short in their opening round after posting a competitive total.
 Balmacewen put 109 on the board thanks to Hamish Wilson top scoring with 34 runs and opener Zac Cumming scoring 19 off 20 balls.
 Huntley didn’t help themselves in limiting Balmacewen total, gifting them 24 runs in extras.
 Matthew Hocquard was impressive with the ball ending the game with figures of 3-9.
 Hocquard would play another outstanding role with the bat scoring 81 of 54 balls, hitting 15 boundaries.
 With six of his other batsmen all scoring ducks, Hocquard anchored the innings and steered Huntly to an opening round victory sharing a final wicket partnership with Angus Pearce of 46 runs to secure the victory.
-A mention also has to go to Balmacewen bowler Liam Barron who ended the game with impressive figures of 3-6.
+A mention also has to go to Balmacwen bowler Liam Barron who ended the game with impressive figures of 3-6.

 Raroa Normal Intermediate 130-6 (H Faulkner 55, N Murphy 2-13) lost to Breens Intermediate 131-2 off 16.3 overs (C Stewart 52, F Bainbridge 47*), Lincoln No. 3